Daremonic/payswitch-docs/deploy-hyperswitch-on-aws/deploy-hyperswitch/standalone-deployment-for-prototyping.md

 Once the script is executed, you will receive a `Public IP` as the response (e.g. `http://34.207.75.225`).
 This IP is the base URL for accessing the application's APIs

 {% hint style="success" %}
 That's it!
-Hyperswitch should be up and running on your AWS account
+PaySwitcher should be up and running on your AWS account

 Verify the health of the application by hitting `http://<your-public-IP>/health`.
 The expected response is 'health is good'
 {% endhint %}